NSW Electric Car Rebate 2026: Every EV Incentive in New South Wales

 The federal government has flagged that a national road user charge framework for EVs is under consideration as a long-term funding mechanism for roads, but no such scheme was legislated or in effect as of early 2026.
 For now, NSW EV owners pay no distance-based charge beyond registration costs that apply to all vehicles.

-Every battery electric vehicle under $78,000 qualifies for the NSW stamp duty exemption.
-Here is a selection of popular models and the approximate stamp duty saving each buyer receives:
+With the exemption closed, every EV pays standard NSW stamp duty.
+Here is a selection of popular models and the approximate duty a NSW buyer now pays on each:

 Prices are approximate and subject to change.
 Drive-away pricing varies by dealer and region.
-All models listed above are BEVs and fall under the $78,000 threshold, making them eligible for the full stamp duty exemption.
+These are costs now payable, not savings - the EV stamp duty exemption ended on 1 January 2024.

 For a broader look at the most affordable EVs currently available in Australia, the cheapest electric cars in Australia guide covers the full picture including running cost comparisons.